Sairyss/domain-driven-hexagon/README.md

 - Controller parses this DTO, converts it to a Command/Query and passes it to a Application service;
 - Application service handles this Command/Query; it executes business logic using domain services and/or entities and uses the infrastructure layer through ports;
 - Infrastructure layer maps data to format that it needs, uses repositories to fetch/persist data and adapters to send events or do other I/O communications, maps data back to domain format and returns it back to Application service;
-- After application service fishes doing it's job, it returns data/confirmation back to Controllers;
+- After application service finishes doing it's job, it returns data/confirmation back to Controllers;
 - Controllers return data back to the user (if application has presenters, presenters are returned instead).

 More in details on each step below.